benycze/zybo-base/README.md

 The first half of the process is done.
 Now, we need to enter the build directory of the kernel and start the debug session inside the `gdb` tool.
 The build folder has path like this `build/tmp/work/zynq_generic-xilinx-linux-gnueabi/linux-xlnx/5.4+git999-r0/linux-xlnx-5.4+git999` (correct this for your translation, you can also look for the
-`config` file.
+`.config` file.
 The following command opens the translated `vmlinux` file.
 After that, we need to use the target remote localhost:5551 to connect to the debug session:

 ```bash